 Finkelston credits folate as a mood-booster in the cooler, cloudy, rainy months.
-When the weather starts to shape up, the best source of folic acid is in fresh green leafy veggies, beans, nuts and broccoli.
+When the weather starts to shape up again, the best source of folic acid is found in fresh green leafy veggies, beans, nuts, and broccoli.

 Before taking a supplement, please speak with your physician to ensure it is a safe addition to your diet and to find the correct dosage.